lowrycito/handbook/pages/study-manual-general-handbook-35.md

 buildings and major additions should be dedicated as soon as possible.
 Leased spaces may also be dedicated.

-See sections “Groundbreaking Services” and “Dedicating Buildings” in “Providing Meetinghouses and Other Places of Worship” (Meetinghouse Facilities Guide) for more information.
+For more information, see “Groundbreaking Services” and “Dedicating Buildings” in “Providing Meetinghouses and Other Places of Worship” (Meetinghouse Facilities Guide).

 35.4